-- 1. Select CONFIGURE > USER MANAGEMENT > Groups. - 2.
-Click on the name of the group to be modified and make the required changes. - 3.
+- Select CONFIGURE > USER MANAGEMENT > Groups. - 2.
+Click on the name of the group to modify and make the required changes. - 3.
 Click Submit to save the changes

 The CONFIGURE > User Management > Groups page also allows Administrators to delete a group.
 Users who were members of the deleted group lose any access and administrative rights inherited from the group.